 I love cherries.
 And with their short season they’ve always seemed a bit special, something to get excited about.
 Or is that just me?
 Growing up in Australia seeing cherries in the store meant no school, days at the beach & Christmas.
 I always associate them with some nostalgia.

 Because they were considered somewhat of a luxury in my childhood home, god-forbid anyone cook them.
 They’re so perfect to cook though, especially in a chutney where their flavor is intensified.
 It’s this concentration of flavor as they roast, especially with the balsamic vinegar, that makes this chutney so perfect to serve with wild meats such as deer, elk or wild boar, duck or pheasant.
 I love them on a cheese plate too.
 Or, if truth be told, I will stand with the fridge door open eating the chutney straight from the jar.
 What can I say?
-Until next time,
+Until next time, check out the video of this delicious chutney here.

 a pinterest image to share